GalaChain/sdk/BREAKING_CHANGES.md

 Please, ensure that all methods that update the chain are signed (`@GalaTransaction` has `verifySignature: true` property, or `@Submit`, or `@Evaluate` is used, which enforce signature verification).

-Additionally, we deprecated `allowedOrgs` property in decorator in favor of `allowedRoles` only, and encourage users to migrate to the new approach.
+Additionally, we deprecated the `allowedOrgs` property in the transaction decorators in favor of `allowedRoles`.
+We encourage users to migrate to the new approach.
-As a backward compatibility measure, we still support `allowedOrgs` for now, but we don't allow to combine `allowedOrgs` and `allowedRoles` in the same decorator.
+As a backward compatibility measure, we still support `allowedOrgs` for now, but we don't allow combining both `allowedOrgs` and `allowedRoles` within the same decorator.

 The migration steps from `allowedOrgs` to `allowedRoles` are as follows:
 1. Verify which users should have access to the method, and what roles they should have.
-   For instance, if you have a curator-like organization for privileged access, like `allowedOrgs: ["CuratorOrg"]`, you may want to designate a `CURATOR` role and assign it to the users.
+   For instance, if you have a curator-like organization for privileged access, like `allowedOrgs: ["CuratorOrg"]`, you may want to designate a `CURATOR` role and assign it to the applicable users.
 2. Assign roles to the users, using the `PublicKeyContract:UpdateUserRoles` method.
    You need to provide the full list of roles for the user, as the method replaces the existing roles with the new ones.
 3. Ensure that your custom client code for user registration assigns the correct roles.
    Registration methods from the `PublicKeyContract` assign `EVALUATE` and `SUBMIT` as default roles, but you may want additional ones.
 4. Update the contract method decorators to use `allowedRoles` instead of `allowedOrgs`.

-Probably for most users you won't need to do anything, as the default roles are `EVALUATE` and `SUBMIT`, which are sufficient for calling methods with no `allowedRoles` specified.
+For most users, you probably won't need to do anything, as the default roles are `EVALUATE` and `SUBMIT`.
+These roles alone are sufficient for calling methods with no `allowedRoles` specified.

-You may want to consult our acceptance test for migration from `allowedOrgs` to `allowedRoles` for more details, see [PublicKeyContract.migration.spec.ts](chaincode/src/contracts/PublicKeyContract.migration.spec.ts).
+You may want to consult our acceptance test for migration from `allowedOrgs` to `allowedRoles`.
+For more details, see [PublicKeyContract.migration.spec.ts](chaincode/src/contracts/PublicKeyContract.migration.spec.ts).

 #### Dropping support for legacy authentication